Clay-Pot Potato Casserole

 Cooking in clay pots has been around for thousands of years.
 For good reason!
 Cooking food in clay pots looks in the flavor, aromas, and moisture for a delicious meal.
 While clay pots are often used to cook meats (check out my clay pot chicken recipe), you can really cook anything in it.

 You can get a clay pot here.
 They come in different sizes so it fits your family’s needs.
-In our home, we using the large size so that we can easily roast a bird in it.
+In our home, we use the large size so that we can easily roast a bird in it.

 First, you need to soak both your clay pot and the lid in cold water.
 I like to do that in my sink.
 The manufacturer says 10 mins but I often like to do it longer.
 It’s really easy to soak it while you’re preparing the food that goes into it.